gauravtamhan/simple/README.txt

 == Notes ==

+- recommended size for featured images is 800 and up.
+Can also use pexels.com

+== Customization ==

-1 how to add custom logo and adjust its css margins
+- how to add custom logo and adjust its css margins
-2 recommended size for featured images is 800 and up.
-Can also use pexels.com 3 (Not recommended because takes up too much space but) to change index to show full content rather than excerpt change content.php > line 10
+- (Not recommended because takes up too much space but) to change index to show full content rather than excerpt change content.php > line 10
-4 Customizing options: explian how you can order archives asc or desc
+- Customizing options: explian how you can order archives asc or desc
+- hr tag margin top/bottom for use in your posts.
+If you want a header then an underline